radius-project/docs/docs/content/guides/recipes/Terraform/howto-private-registry/index.md

 Radius provides support for defining Kubernetes Secrets as Bicep resources, through the Radius Secret Store.
 Users have the option to both leverage an existing Kubernetes Secret or define a new Kubernetes Secret in the resource, see the [Radius Secret Store schema]({{< ref secretstore >}}) for more information.

 Create a Bicep file `env.bicep` and define your resource:

 {{< rad file="snippets/env.bicep" embed=true marker="//SECRETSTORE" >}}

+> Note the property `pat` is a required property that refers to your personal access token, while `username` can be optional.

+## Step 2: Define your Radius Recipe

+Define your Radius Recipe, keep in mind that your `templatePath` should contain a `git::` prefix as per [Terraform requirements](https://developer.hashicorp.com/terraform/language/modules/sources#generic-git-repository).

+{{< rad file="snippets/env.bicep" embed=true marker="//RECIPE" >}}

-## Step 2: Define your Radius Recipe configurations
+## Step 3: Define your Radius Recipe configurations

 Radius provides a property `recipeConfig` which allows users to setup specific Git module sources for your Terraform Radius Recipes.
 Define this property in your Radius Environment resource, visit the [Radius Environment schema]({{< ref environment-schema >}}) page for more information.

 {{< rad file="snippets/env.bicep" embed=true marker="//ENV" >}}

+> Note the keys listed inside of the `pat` property should match your path name to the secret store.

-## Step 3: Deploy your Radius Environment
+## Step 4: Deploy your Radius Environment

 Deploy your new Radius Environment: